contactandyc/another-c-library/website/ebook/12-red-black-tree/index.md

     }
 ```

 The following example adds the letter 0 (zero) to the left of (A2).
 This creates the same case as above, but when recoloring happens (c B), (B1) and (D1) are both red.
 D becomes the new node.
-It is an example where recoloring creates a parent and child, which are both red.
+It is an example where recoloring creates a parent and child which are both red.

-This is illustrated by the tool below.
+This is illustrated with the tool below.
 ```
 $ $ac/bin/tree_operations FDGBEABCDEFGHI
 F1